Jermaine Seoposenwe: Banyana Banyana striker signs for Sporting Braga | Goal.com

 Jermaine Seoposenwe: Banyana Banyana striker signs for Sporting Braga

-Portuguese club Sporting Braga have secured the services of South Africa international Jermaine Seoposenwe for the 2020-21 season.
+Portuguese club Sporting Braga have secured the services of South Africa international Jermaine Seoposenwe on a two-year deal.

 The Cidade Desportiva-based outfit signed the Banyana Banyana striker as a free agent after she parted ways with Primera Iberdrola side Real Betis, where she saw out her six-month contract.